100+ Tennis Gift Ideas for Players of All Ages & Levels

 - Multiple colors for different tastes

-- Backpack straps for comfortably carrying around
+- Removable backpack straps for comfortably carrying around

 Headphones

 Headphones make a great gift for any tennis player.
-However, they’re a particularly awesome for the competitor or student-athlete.
+However, they’re particularly awesome for the competitor or student-athlete.

-- Studying: without headphones, studying while traveling would have been nearly impossible.
+- Studying: Without headphones, studying while traveling would have been nearly impossible.
 There’s just too much distraction.
-However, a good pair of headphones allowed us to drown out the noise and focus on getting work done.
-When you’re spending a few hours traveling a couple of times a week during the season, this can end up being huge for a student-athlete.
+However, a good pair of headphones allowed us to focus on getting work done.
+When you’re spending a few hours traveling a couple of times a week during the season, this can pay huge dividends for a student-athlete.

 Pocket Radar